botaojia/pygame/README.md

 1. source code

 All python source code, images, sound resources are in the following folder pcc/source.
 To run scripts, python and pygame need to be installed.
-Then execute pcc/source/pencilJet.py.
+Then execute [pencilJet.py](https://github.com/botaojia/pygame/blob/pencilJet/pcc/source/pencilJet.py).

 2. a windows executable

-A Windows executable -- unzip pcc/pencilJet.zip, and run pencilJet.exe.
+A Windows executable --- unzipping [pencilJet.zip](https://github.com/botaojia/pygame/blob/pencilJet/pcc/source/pencilJet.zip), and run pencilJet.exe.
 The executable was wrapped up by pyinstaller, and tested on Windows 7.
 Because pyinstaller is not a standard package, the executable might show game graphics at different resolutions on different computers.

 3. how to play